1979 Green Bay Packers season

 The 1979 Green Bay Packers season was their 61st season overall and their 59th in the National Football League.
 The team posted a 5–11 record under coach Bart Starr, earning them a fourth-place finish in the NFC Central division.
-The offense was still one of the worst in the NFL and the defense could not pick up the slack finishing dead last against the run.
+The offense was still one of the worst in the NFL and the defense could not pick up the slack, ending with the least effective defense against the run.

 The only notable win the Packers had was a 27–14 victory on a Monday night against the New England Patriots, the first night game at Lambeau Field (previous night games had to be played at Milwaukee County Stadium, since Lambeau Field's original light standards were insufficient for night broadcasts).
 The Packers also defeated the archrival Minnesota Vikings at home for the first time since 1970.